 - 1. Toomer Funeral Home

 - 2. ca. 1905

 - 3. Queen Anne

-- 4. This ornate pressed metal building was built in 1905 by Amanda Toomer as a mercantile store for African Americans.
+- 4. This ornate pressed metal building was built by Amanda America Dickson Toomer and Nathan Toomer as a mercantile store for African Americans.
 The upstairs was living quarters for the Toomer Family.
 The business thrived and added a pharmacy by 1914.
 In 1915 it was converted to a funeral home.
 The deceased were displayed in the front windows.
 The building remains in the Toomer Family.

-- 5. Significant alterations/non-contributing elements: none